oJokoo/codingChallenge/README.md

 To run the program, navigate to the directory where the main.py file is located.

+Ensure that the .csv files are located under the same directory where the main.py file is located.

 Run the command - python main.py excelFile1.csv excelFile2.csv excelFile3.csv

 For instance,